tlpackus/Portfolio/README.md

 ## Installation

 - Click on link to the live GihHub Pages site
-- If that doesn't work, try next steps
+- If that doesn't work or the image is giant, try these steps to see in a Live Server
 - Click Code at the top right of the repository
 - Copy that url
 - Make a new directory in Terminal to clone this url into